ShahrukhGouhar/Analysis-of-Scheduled-Commercial-Banks-Net-Non-performing-Asset/README.md

 'capitalMarketSector_adv'(Ratio of Capital Market Sector advances to total advances),

-'realEstateSector_adv'(Ratio of Real Estate Sector advances to total advances).
+'realEstateSector_adv'(Ratio of Real Estate Sector advances to total advances)

- Overall banks give more Real Estate Sector and least to Capital Market Sector
+Overall banks give more Real Estate Sector and least to Capital Market Sector.

 _________________________________________________________________________________________________________________________________________